Niraj-Lunavat/Drowsiness-Detection/readme.md

 ###### Made with ❤️ by [Niraj Lunavat](https://www.linkedin.com/in/nirajlunavat/)

-This code can detect your eyes and alert when the user is drowsy.
+ Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.This code can detect your eyes and alert when the user is drowsy.

 ## Applications 🎯
 This can be used by riders who tend to drive for a longer period of time that may lead to accidents